Private GPT vs ChatGPT: Data Risks

 Many teams are already experimenting with public AI tools.
 The practical question is not whether AI can help; it is which data is safe to use in a public tool, which work belongs in a private environment, and how leadership can set rules that employees will actually follow.

-Private GPT solves this by placing AI workflows inside a controlled business environment with approved data sources, Microsoft 365 or Azure identity controls, and K3-managed governance.
+Private GPT planning helps place AI workflows inside a controlled business environment with approved data sources, Microsoft 365 or Azure identity controls, and K3-managed governance.
 It is not the right answer for every prompt, but it is often the right answer when sensitive company knowledge is involved.

 This guide breaks down the real differences between Private GPT and ChatGPT, including data control, security, deployment complexity, Microsoft Copilot fit, and when a private AI environment makes sense.